osctl - command line interface for container management.

 Show detected errors.

-Key type, defaults to rsa
+Key type, defaults to rsa.

-bits
+-b, --bits bits

 Specifies the number of bits in the key to create.
-Defaults to 4096
+Defaults to 4096 for

-and 591
+rsa and 591 for ecdsa.

-, --force
+-f, --force

 Overwrite the keys if they already exist.

-key.
+send key path [public | private]public or private key.
 Defaults to the

 Accept only containers whose ID matches the pattern.

---from
+--from pattern-list

 Allow connections only from selected hosts.
 Multiple patterns can be